dhineshns/writes/about markdown.md

  * ``` > Jack of all trades.
 Master of captcha.```

 #### Nested Bullet points
-* Begin with * and indent with Space for nesting.
+* Begin with * and indent with two Space for nesting.
 ```
 * Week
- * Monday
+  * Monday <---- two spaces in the beginning
 ```

 #### Code